acorn-io/runtime/docs/docs/30-installation/01-installing.md

 ### Privileges
 You must have cluster admin privileges to install Acorn.
 See our [RBAC documentation](architecture/security-considerations#rbac) for more details.

-### Ingress
+### Ingress and Service LoadBalancers
-Acorn can expose your applications as publicly accessible URLS.
-For this to work, your Kubernetes cluster must have an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).
+Acorn can publish your applications as publicly accessible endpoints.

+For this to work, your Kubernetes cluster must have an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) for HTTP endpoints and means for fulfilling [services of type LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) for non-HTTP endpoints, such as TCP endpoints.

 ### Storage
 Acorn supports persistent storage through the use of volumes.
 For this to work, your Kubernetes cluster must have a [default storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/).